More

 Administration of Drugs

-.
-The experiments included giving LSD to people who were helpless, such as sex workers, drug addicts, prisoners and mental patients.
-They also gave this drug to professionals in order to see the effect it produced in normal settings.
+The experiments included giving LSD to people who were helpless, such as sex workers, drug addicts, prisoners, and mental patients.
+They also gave this drug to professionals to see the effect it produced in normal settings.
 In Operation Midnight Climax, the agency set up various brothels to lure in unsuspecting men who were then given LSD and observed via two-way mirrors.
 They were also filmed.

 Deaths Cases